French beginners: module 3

 What level is the course and do I need any particular skills?

 For students who have completed French beginners module 2 or who have studied French recently for about 1 year.
-You need to use the verbs in the present tense confidently.
+You need to use verbs in the present tense with confidence.
+You should be able to do the following in order to join the course:

 How will I be taught, and will there be any work outside the class?